By Michael Lanza

 Your children crave your attention; shower them with it, especially positive reinforcement.
 Compliment kids when they do well and encourage them when they’re challenged.
 Tell children they’re good hikers, skiers, climbers, paddlers, or cyclists, and they will take pride in that.
 You will help them self-identify as a kid who likes being outdoors.

-Let The Big Outside help your family get outdoors more.
-Get full access to ALL stories.
-Subscribe now!
+The Big Outside helps your family get outdoors more.

 No. 5: Blow Their Minds